 Ok, so let’s test how this does with a lot of pics.
-Need to check quality and page upload time… We went to Mounts Botanical Gardens in West Palm Beach, FL today.
+Need to check quality and page upload time… We went to Mounts Botanical Garden in West Palm Beach, FL today.
 What a feast for the eyes!
 First up were the unique Dutchman’s Pipe plants… hosts to Swallowtail butterflies:

 The Candle Tree (Parmentiera cereifera) was unusual… it produces waxy and creamy flowers out of the trunk and branches.
 The edible, pungent fruits look like candlesticks.